 Network Security Monitoring

-Your home security system monitors your house to ensure that everything is running smoothly, while the job of the police is to monitor, prevent, and respond to threats.
-In terms of businesses, network operations centers (NOCs) assume the role of your home security system and security operations centers (SOCs) take on the responsibility of the police.
+Your home security system monitors your house to ensure that everything is running smoothly, while the job of the police is to monitor, prevent, and respond to threats detected by the home monitoring system.
+In businesses terms, network operations centers (NOCs) assume the role of your home security system and security operations centers (SOCs) are responsible for response and neutralization.

-Often confused or thought of as being interchangeable, they both offer the services of a team of experts in their field, but they specialize in very different areas of technology for businesses.
+Because of their interconnected relationship, NOCs and SOCs are confused or thought of as being interchangeable – seeing they both offer the services of a team of experts in their field – however, these two operation centers perform very different and specialized business functions.

-The difference between SOCs and NOCs is important to be aware of when considering what your company may need.
+The difference between SOCs and NOCs is important to understanding the anatomy of modern cybersecurity services, and what your company is actually paying for.
 Stay up to date on all things cybersecurity by subscribing to DOT Security’s blog.

 A security operations center (SOC) is a centralized hub for cybersecurity experts to monitor a business’ network, devices, and security protocols.
 The main purpose of a SOC is to manage, prevent, and respond to cybersecurity concerns like malware, social engineering, and other threats.